Frequently Asked Questions

 How can I be permanently excused from serving?

 The court may deem that you are disqualified from serving based upon your answers to the questionnaire.
-However, if not, you would have to be eligible for one of the two excuse categories under question number 14.
+However, if not, you would have to be eligible for one of the three excuse categories under question number 14.
 Otherwise, if you are deemed qualified to serve and you have a hardship, you will have the opportunity to address your concerns if you are summoned sometime in the future.

 Juror Qualification Fields